tweag/haskell-training/material/persistence.md

 ---

-Similarly, we can implement all the other repositories `PostgresQuestionRepository`, `PostgresAnswerSetRepository` and `PostgresAnswerRepository`.
+Similarly, we can implement all the other repositories `PostgresQuestionRepository`, `PostgresSubmissionRepository` and `PostgresAnswerRepository`.

 ---